jlsubia404/django-docker/README.md

 # django-docker
-Configuration of docker compose for Django + PostgreSql develop
+Configuration of docker-compose for Django + PostgreSQL development.

 # Prerequisites
 You need to have previously installed: